 Having spent the last 12 years as a technologist in healthcare, Nick has coupled his personal passion for technology with a formal education in business administration and operations management from Marquette University.

-As the MRMC and Flight For Life IS Manager, Nick spends his time at the intersection of business and technology; ensuring the enablement technology provides can be harnessed for the greater good of this organization's success.
+As the MRMC and Flight For Life Director of IT, Nick spends his time at the intersection of business and technology; ensuring the enablement technology provides can be harnessed for the greater good of this organization's success.

 Debbie Endres - Executive Assistant